-Preparing Your Child for the First Day of School
+Preparing for Child’s First Day of School

-Preparing Your Child for the First Day of School
+Preparing for Child’s First Day of School

 If you’ve already been through this routine a few times, you’re probably jumping for joy at the idea of the first day of school.
 The sound of your kids dreading the idea of having to get up early in the morning and spending hours in school is probably music to your ears.